Sources for Wroxeter

 Wright, RP and Jackson, KH, ‘A late inscription from Wroxeter’, Antiquaries Journal, 48 (1968), 295–300

-The most accessible source of images for Wroxeter is Secret Shropshire.
-This is administered by Shropshire Archives and has more than 300 images of the site, including antiquarian engravings and scanned slides from the collection of Roger White, mainly relating to the excavation of the baths basilica, 1978–1990.
-They can be accessed by typing ‘Wroxeter’ into the site’s search engine.
+The most accessible source of images is Shropshire Archives, which has more than 300 images of the site, including antiquarian engravings and scanned slides from the collection of Roger White, mainly relating to the excavation of the baths basilica, 1978–1990.

 - The estate map by John Rocque showing Wroxeter and its open fields is in Shropshire Archives (SRO SA 6900/1)